SwineEngine/swine/README.md

 # Swine
 A Python game engine written atop of Pyglet.

+## Installing
+With Python installed, and added to your PATH, open up the terminal and type `pip3 install swine`.

 ## Checklist
 | Item | Progress |
 | ---- | -------- |